 The very last concept I should mention before leaving you to the practice is the Focal Lenght.
 As you may realize on your lens, there is another measure usually represented in millimeters (mm).
 The focal length is telling how much of the scene will be captured and how much the magnification will be.
 The higher is the focal length, the greater the magnification and the narrower the angle of view are.
 The lower is the focal length number, the lower the magnification and the wider the angle of view are.

 As you can see in this example, we used two different lenses (50mm left side vs. 16mm right side).
-The apparent distortion in the lower focal length lens is because of the lens, in the second case, is too close to the subject.
+The apparent distortion in the lower focal length lens (16mm) is because the lens is too close to the subject, in fact, in the "experiment", for obtaining the whole face dimension similar to the higher focal length (50mm) I reduced my distance from the person.
 A basic rule for avoiding distortion says that you shouldn't be the too close from the subject photographed.
-That means that a 50mm lens is more appropriate for a portrait than a 16mm lens.
-In fact, for filling all the view at your disposal in the frame we will not need to approach too much the subject, and this will not affect the proportion of the face.
+That means that a 50mm lens is more appropriate for a portrait than a 16mm lens, but not because of the lens.
+In fact, for filling all the view at your disposal in the frame and get a good resolution of all the elements with the 50mm we will not need to approach too much the subject, and this will not affect the proportion of the face.
 A standard error with a wide lens, including smartphones, is getting too close to the subject for filling the frame.
-Bare in mind that this is valid with all lenses.
-When the subject is too close from the barrel, his features will appear distorted.
+Bear in mind that this is valid with all lenses, also with the 50mm.
+When the subject is too close to the barrel, his features will appear distorted.
 Of course, we can use this rule also to our advantage being creative, but don't do it with your beloved ones!